YimMenu-Lua/Samurais-Scripts/FEATURES.md

   - **Auto-Pilot:**
     - While flying a plane or a helicopter, open the UI and choose one of the auto-pilot options: Fly To Waypoint, Fly To Objective or Fly to random coordinates.
   - **Fake Siren:**
-    - Equip any land vehicle with a siren *(except of course, vehicles that already have one)*.
+    - Equip any land vehicle with a siren *(except of course, vehicles that already have one)*. **NOTE:** If you use this in Online, your vehicle will appear glitched to other players.
+  - **Ejecto Seato Cuz!**
+    - Press this button to eject all peds from your vehicle.
+Currently, this does not work on other players.

 - **An implementation of [Flatbed Script](https://github.com/xesdoog/Flatbed-Script):**
   - Short explanation: You can tow anything with a flatbed truck.
 If the vehicle you're towing is occupied, you'll still tow it and kidnap whoever is sitting in it.
 Note that kidnapping players could sometimes log errors and cause issues *(may even crash your game)*.
 Also you can't tow players who have protections.